flex1988/mongoose-cache/README.md

     use cache function to enable cacheing.

+    Then users have been stored in redis,any other querys for users will return cached object in redis if the expire time is not exceed.

 ### Delete cache

     User.find().delcache().exec();

-Then users have been stored in redis,any other querys for users will return cached object in redis if the expire time is not exceed.
+    query for users will be deleted,next query will come from mongodb.